A Tight Upper Bound on the Average Order of Dominating Sets of a Graph: Introduction

 This improved upper bound was shown to hold for forests without isolated vertices by Erey~\cite{2021Erey} who also gave a structural characterization for the forests achieving the upper bound.
 In this paper we prove Conjecture~\ref{conj:2n/3} and completely classify all graphs that achieve $\avd(G)=2n/3$.

-This result comes in Section~\ref{sec:avdnorm} and is followed by some open problems and ideas for future research in Section~\ref{sec:conclusion} including a connection to the unimodality conjecture for domination polynomials.
+This result comes in Section~\ref{sec:avdnorm} and allows for a short proof of an average version of Vizing's Conjecture that we prove in Section~\ref{sec:Vizing}.
+We conclude by posing some open problems and ideas for future research in Section~\ref{sec:conclusion} including a connection to the unimodality conjecture for domination polynomials.
 We first include a brief subsection including many of the definitions and notations used, although more substantial technical definitions will be stated as relevant throughout.